-The methodology used in each of the estimations was consistent with industry practice and involved independent experts.
-Each provided a positive estimation of NPV.
+The methodology used in each of the estimations was consistent with industry practice and as mentioned, involved the assistance of an independent expert.
+The NPV provided an estimation of NPV in the range of \$60 million to \$113 million.
 It is these estimations the Directors have used as the basis for their Impairment Review.

-Key inputs into the NPV estimations were as follows:
+Key inputs into the NPV estimations were: